Recognition of same-sex unions in Armenia

-Same-sex marriage and civil unions are not legal in Armenia.

-The legal status of foreign same-sex marriages is unclear.
+Armenia does not recognize same-sex marriage or civil unions.
+However, the legal status of foreign same-sex marriages is unclear.
 On 3 July 2017, the Ministry of Justice reportedly stated that all marriages performed abroad are valid in Armenia, including marriages between people of the same sex.
-Article 143 of the Armenian Family Code states that Armenia recognizes foreign marriages as long as they conform with the legality of the territory where they were performed and contains no explicit prohibition of same-sex marriages.
-On the other hand, article 152 restricts the application of foreign law norms incompatible with the domestic public order.
-As of 2023, no instances of foreign same-sex marriage registrations are known.
+Article 143 of the Family Code states that Armenia recognizes foreign marriages as long as they conform with the legality of the jurisdiction where they were performed and contains no explicit prohibition on same-sex marriages.
+On the other hand, article 152 restricts the application of foreign law incompatible with the domestic public order.
+As of 2025, there are no known instances of a foreign same-sex marriage being registered in Armenia.
 In 2019, Minister of Justice Rustam Badasyan said that the government does not recognize same-sex marriages.

-The Constitution of Armenia is generally believed to limit marriage to opposite-sex couples, although the Constitutional Court has never confirmed or rejected this interpretation.
+Following a 2015 referendum, the Constitution of Armenia has generally been interpreted to limit marriage to opposite-sex couples.